 Everyone loves a parade!
 In Los Angeles you can welcome Santa Claus when his sled lands on Hollywood Boulevard, watch a procession of colorfully decorated boats, and experience the world-famous Rose Parade.

-Get in the festive spirit with spectacular holiday experiences at Universal Studios Hollywood!
-Surrounded by holiday decor, you can celebrate Christmas in The Wizarding World of Harry Potter™, enjoy the most Who-tacular Grinchmas™ celebration ever, and end your day at Universal CityWalk, where you can enjoy world-class shopping, dining, and movies at the state-of-the-art Cinema.
+The whole family can get in the festive spirit with spectacular holiday experiences at Universal Studios Hollywood!
+Celebrate Christmas in The Wizarding World of Harry Potter™, join in the most Who-tacular Grinchmas™ celebration ever, and end the day at Universal CityWalk, where you can enjoy holiday shopping, the 40-foot Christmas tree, and fantastic dining.

 CHRISTMAS IN THE WIZARDING WORLD OF HARRY POTTER™